chriMay/Image_Harvester/readme.md

 5. Pressing the _Start_-button starts the Harvesting Process of the images.
 If its active an information (Bildaufnahme aktiv) is displayed on the _Information-frame_.
 A folder will be created which is named in the format _YYYY-MM-DD_hh-mm_.
 The images are stored in this folder and named after the timestamp when they were taken.
 If there is not device found an information is displayed on the _Information-frame_.

 6. Pressing the _Stop_-button stops the Harvesting Process.
-(At the moment a bit brutal implementation)

 ### Settings-Window